vllm-project/llm-compressor/docs/conceptual_guides/quantization_schemes.md

 # Quantization Schemes

 Quantization is a technique to reduce the computational and memory costs of running inference by representing the weights and activations with low-precision data types like 8-bit integer (`int8`) instead of the usual 16-bit floating point (`float16`).
-Reducing the number of bits means the resulting model requires less memory storage and can be used to accelerate inference.

 ## Theory